phillipa/LED-Programming-Workshop/README.md

 # LED-Programming-Workshop
 Documentation and resources for running a middle/high school level workshop on programming LEDs.

-Materials developed by Ivan Lee & Phillipa Gill.
+Materials developed by Phillipa Gill & Ivan Lee.
 Based on materials by Ben Marlin.

 Please contact us if you have questions or want to contribute edits to the materials.